przemek13/NCDC_Java_assesment/README.md

 # NCDC Java assessment

 This is a simple web app realized as an answer to Java assessment task for NCDC company.
-It may be used as a simple storage of book’s records.
+It may be used as a simple storage of books records.

 ## Getting started